EfeCicekdagi/turkish-pdf-summarizer-quizzer/README.md

 | `sentencepiece` | mT5 tokenizer — required by `transformers` |
 | `accelerate` | Device mapping & half-precision model loading |
 | `pymupdf` | PDF text extraction (`import fitz`) |

-### Third-Party Notice

-This project uses external models from HuggingFace under the Apache License 2.0.
-Model weights are downloaded at runtime and are not included in this repository.

 ## 📄 License